woojiahao/hermes/README.md

 Simple web forum built to encourage users to start discussions.

+This project was built as part of the CVWO assignment.

+Name: Woo Jia Hao

+Matriculation Number: A0253334L

 ## Local Deployment

 There are to two ways to deploy hermes locally.